nikichhh/SoftUni-Python/README.md

 # SoftUni-Python
-Completed tasks from my path in softuni python.
+Completed tasks from my path in software university - SoftUni with Python.